samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab1_Environment_Setup/readme.md

     - **Connect Azure AI Services or Azure OpenAI**: (New) *Autofills with your selected hub name*
     - **Connect Azure AI Search**: Skip connecting

     > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
 The listed regions in the location helper include default quota for the model type(s) used in this exercise.
 Randomly choosing a region reduces the risk of a single region reaching its quota limit.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
-Learn more about [model availability per region](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#gpt-35-turbo-model-availability)
+Learn more about model availability per region +++https://learn.microsoft.com/azure/ai-services/openai/concepts/models#gpt-35-turbo-model-availability+++

 1. Review your configuration and create your project.
 1. Wait for your project to be created.